 We are Chris and Jo Beaumont.
 Originally from the UK, we first came to Belize in 1998 to set up SailSports Belize, the first windsurfing and sailing school in the country.
-Chris had been working as a process engineer for Owens Ilinois in Toledo Ohio and I was a TV advertising producer working for a boutique advertising agency in London.
-Both of us were disillusioned with our busy lives where work figured more prominently than pleasure,and separately, we left our careers to follow our dream of a simpler life.
+Chris had been working as a process engineer for Owens Ilinois in Toledo, Ohio and, I had been working for a boutique advertising agency in London, as a television advertising producer.
+Both of us had become disillusioned with our busy lives where work figured more prominently than pleasure,and separately, we left our careers to follow our dream of a simpler life.

-Back then, it was hard to get chocolate in Belize, and Chris who is a self- confessed chocoholic used to rely on his parent’s annual visit to bring him a suitcase full of chocolate.
-We had already traveled to the Toledo district in the Southern part of Belize, way back in 1999, when we were first contemplating moving here.
+Back then, it was hard to get chocolate in Belize, and Chris, who is a self- confessed chocoholic used to rely heavily on his parent’s annual visit to bring him a suitcase full of chocolate (Cadbury's Dairy Milk no less!!).
+We had already traveled to the Toledo district in the southern part of Belize, way back in 1999, when we were first contemplating moving here.
 We fell in love with the beauty of the Maya Mountains and the Maya people, but we weren’t aware that cacao was grown in that region.
 In fact, we didn’t even know what cacao was!

-Over the next few years, we sold the water-sports business and started managing a small boutique hotel to help finance us, whilst we continued to make chocolate and grown the business.
-In 2012 I completed the Professional Chocolatier Program with Ecole Chocolat in Vancouver, and in December of that year, we took the plunge and opened the first chocolate boutique in the country.
-It was truly a dream come true.
+Over the next few years, we sold the water sports business and started managing a small boutique hotel to help finance us, while we continued to make chocolate and grown the business.
+In 2012, I completed the Professional Chocolatier Program with Ecole Chocolat in Vancouver, and in December of that year, we took the plunge and opened the first chocolate boutique in the country.